martinos/blog/content/blog/replacing_strong_params.md

 ### Scalar Values

-Using the `same` function can pose some security issues, because if you are expecting a string a you get a hash, the `same` function will keep the hash.
+Using the `same` function can cause some security issues, because if you are expecting a string a you get a hash, the `same` function will return that hash.
 A solution against that problem is the `scalar` function.

 ```ruby
 scalar = -> a { a.kind_of?(Array) || a.kind_of?(Hash) ? nil : a }